The Hire: Powder Keg

 In a war-torn Latin-American country, war photographer Harvey Jacobs witnesses a massacre and is wounded trying to escape.
 The UN assigns the Driver to rescue Jacobs from hostile territory.
 Jacobs tells the Driver about the horrors he saw as a photographer, and his regrets for being unable to help any victims.
 He gives the Driver the film needed for a New York Times story and his dog tags, which are to be given to his mother.
 When they reach the border they are confronted by a guard, who becomes hostile when Jacobs is taking pictures and refuses to stop.
 The Driver drives through a hail of gunfire towards safety, but finds Jacobs has died in the escape.
-The Driver returns to America to visit Jacobs' mother, returning his dog tags and telling her that Jacobs had won the Pulitzer Prize.
+The Driver returns to America to visit Jacobs' mother, returning his dog tags and telling her that Jacobs had won the Pulitzer Prize, while learning that the mother is blind and could never see any of the pictures her son had taken.